hberginc/wine_ratings_data_analysis/README.md

 ## Hypotheses

 1.  ### Italian Wine Compared to Other Countries
-Null Hypothesis: Italian wines have the same ratings as the remaining data.

-Alternative Hypothesis: Italian wines have higher ratings when compared to other countries.
+Do Italian wines have higher ratings when compared to other countries?

 ##### An initial view: